 We also work with people involved in both private as for commercial helicopter accidents.
 Also, we assist with both private and commercial helicopter injury claims.
 Furthermore, we take on:

 Potentially liable and negligent parties vary depending on the circumstances of the aircraft accident.
-The owner and operator of the plane could be exposed to financial loss, and possingly suspension of licensure.
+The plane owner and operator could be exposed to financial loss and possibly suspension of licensure.
 But so can manufacturers or maintenance suppliers.
 There are even cases where the federal government can have some responsibility in an aircraft collision.

 At least once every day, there is a safety-related incident or threat reported in the country.
 And the majority of incidents have gone unreported.